 + enriched by daily participation in the Eucharistic Liturgy;

 + rooted in the sevenfold sacrifice of praise which is the Divine Office.

 Young women between the ages of eighteen and thirty-five, with exceptions made where there is good reason, are eligible as applicants to our Order.
 Normal good health, a high school education, and the proper qualities of mind and heart are the other broad requisites.
-We ask no dowry of our postulants other than that of the desire to make their lives a total gift of love to God.
+We ask no dowry of our postulants other than that of the desire to make their lives a total gift of God.